Felixiden1987/Quiz-Game/README.md

 ## Credits

 ### Javascript
-- The code for the quiz was taken off of this youtube-channel [Greatstack](https://www.youtube.com/watch?v=PBcqGxrr9g8).
+- The code for the quiz was taken from this youtube-channel [Greatstack](https://www.youtube.com/watch?v=PBcqGxrr9g8).
 - It had the basic quiz i wanted to make, and it was a great guide to follow and learn from when having limited time.
 ### Content